 1. Senior Activity Center

 Portsmouth’s Senior Activity Center is housed within the Foundation for Seacoast Health’s Community Campus in a building buzzing with activity.
-With an impressive activity calendar of on and off campus events, it’s easy to fill a day with sharing a meal, engaging in conversation, or participating in physical activity and explorative learning.
-The Community Campus setting also offers opportunity for collaborative socializing between different generational groups as the Community Campus also houses daycares and after-school programs for local children.
+With an impressive activity calendar of on and off-campus events, it’s easy to fill a day with sharing a meal, engaging in conversation, or participating in physical activity and explorative learning.
+The Community Campus setting also offers opportunities for collaborative socializing between different generational groups as the Community Campus also houses daycares and after-school programs for local children.

 If seniors are unable to make it to the Center, there are still ways to get involved in upcoming social activities.
 Gundalow Boat Trips, Lunch Bunch outings, and Early Monday Morning Bike Rides are easy to join and very popular.